Haoyulance/Stack_overflow_Assistant/README.md

 </p>

 ## What to do next
-Current chit-chat part is realized by pre-trained neural network engine by [ChatterBot](https://chatterbot.readthedocs.io/en/stable/), which build a ranking system that scores predefined replicas given the question.
-However, this method always causes unsuccessful conversations.
+Current chit-chat function is implemented by pre-trained neural network engine by [ChatterBot](https://chatterbot.readthedocs.io/en/stable/), which builds a ranking system that scores predefined replicas given the question.
+However, this method always generates unsuccessful conversations.
 We could train the chit-chat part by seq2seq + attention-mechanism which is popular in machine translation and dialogue systems.
 This updated part is coming soon!